patrikcze/go-graph/README.md

 For basic understanding of things I've selected easy setup of Temperature measuring device.
 Since I have less knowledge of modern `APIs` or Containers I wanted to do it this way.

 ## Rendering the Graph
 GoLang API won't do much.
-Basically it can write data with `writedata` `func` to MySQL Database and It can draw simple line chart.
+Basically it can write data with `writedata` `func` to MySQL Database and It can draw simple line chart with `renderGraph` function.
 Both are pretty simple functions.
+In `renderGraph` function I've used Go-Echarts package to visualize the data.
+Visualization is basic and it is not perfect.
+It is important to say that some limits were reached already.
+Go-Echarts do not have all the functionality of Apache ECharts implemented.

 ![graph](./img/chart.png)